All Episodes

 Jameel Hill, the ESPN host who called President Trump a white supremacist, is now calling for a boycott of the NFL unless team owners permit players to protest during the national anthem.

-We're gonna respect our flag.
+We're going to respect our flag.

 And the same thing has happened with the owner of the Miami Dolphins.

-He said the same thing, and the coach of the Miami Dolphins, the owner of Steve Ross now wants players to stand for the anthem, and the and the coach is now making it a rule.
+And the coach of the Miami Dolphins, the owner, Steve Ross, now wants players to stand for the anthem.

 It already was a rule from what I read in the NFL handbook.

-But you know, let's say they're even off by a couple of points.
+But, you know, let's say they're even off by a couple of points.

-And it was the most popular sport, now it's third, and you gotta think that these these anthem protests uh certainly have something to do with that.
+And you got to think that these anthem protests certainly have something to do with that.

-It wasn't just any game Peyton Manning was being honored and are giving him a statue outside, and obviously Peyton's huge in Indiana, and obviously Pence was governor of Indiana.
+It wasn't just any game Peyton Manning was being honored and they're giving him a statue outside.

-You're saying that Vice President Pence leaving a game because players were kneeling during the national anthem is a stunt, but not standing during the national anthem isn't a stunt.
+So the way I'm trying to unpack this, Sean, is that, wait a minute, you're saying that Vice President Pence leaving a game because players were kneeling during the national anthem is a stunt, but not standing during the national anthem isn't a stunt.

-In other words, he was exercising his first amendment right.
+In other words, he was exercising his First Amendment right.

 He was protesting the protest.